|

 James.
 She snatches the wedding ring from him and disappears into

+the forest.
+He follows her, abandoning the heart-broken Effie.
 The second act is in the forest, home of the Sylphs.
 Madge and

 her witches are dancing around a giant cauldron into which a magic